Bucharest, Romania

 When we asked people living in Bucharest about club and activities where newcomers can meet others, they responded:

 "The International Women's Association is a great place to meet female expats from all walks of life, including from the host country.
 IWA is extremely involved in charity work and hosts an annual bazaar in December, which is the highlight of the organization's year.
-Moms with small children have several baby groups from which to choose, both in the suburbs by the American school and in the city," remarked one expat living in Bucharest, Romania.
+Moms with small children have several baby groups from which to choose, both in the suburbs by the American school and in the city," said one expat in Bucharest.

 "There are plenty of ways to meet people in Bucharest!
 You can start by joining local groups or clubs in the area that focus on activities you are interested in.
 Taking a class or signing up for a group activity can also help you meet new people.
 If you're interested in exploring the nightlife, attending events or joining a pub or bar crawl can offer a great opportunity to socialize.
 Attending festivals, exploring parks and public spaces, or taking a walking tour are also great ways to meet people.
-Making a profile on sites such as Meetup or Couchsurfing can also help you connect with locals and other people who came to the city," wrote one member in Bucharest.
+Making a profile on sites such as Meetup or Couchsurfing can also help you connect with locals and other people who came to the city," said one expat who made the move to Bucharest.

 What should I bring when moving to Bucharest?